panoptic-labs/docs/research/2025-04-29-put-wing-premia-eth-base/2025-04-29-put-wing-premia-eth-base.md

 ![](./06.png)

 The above visuals are indicative of how the [spread-multiplied](/research/liquidity-spread) monthly premia for Base is incrementally higher than Ethereum over this 3-month range.
 Consistent with prior [findings](/research/implied-volatility-put-wing-premia#results), hiked premia for both chains corresponds with spikes in the [Uniswap](/research/new-formulation-implied-volatility) implied volatility ([IV](/docs/terms/implied_volatility)).
-The Uniswap IV on Ethereum crosses the 200% annualized level at three separate points and breaches the 800% annualized level on Base during the month of February Meanwhile, the monthly returns accordingly crest for both Ethereum and Base in February at 8% (153% annualized) and 8.4% (164% annualized) respectively.
+The Uniswap IV on Ethereum crosses the 200% annualized level at three separate points and breaches the 800% annualized level on Base during the month of February.
+Meanwhile, the monthly returns accordingly crest for both Ethereum and Base in February at 8% (153% annualized) and 8.4% (164% annualized) respectively.
 The Uniswap IV also reaches its highest monthly mean level over the course of the sample period on both blockchains during February.

 ## Broader Discussion